Leveraging Communications and Technology for Policymaking

 Discover the ways in which the field of communications is leveraged to influence policy

 Careers in communications are undergoing unprecedented transformations.
 Learn about the newest career opportunities in this continuously evolving field and gain a better understanding of how communications and technology are leveraged, used to spread information, and ultimately influence public policy and politics in Washington, D.C.
 See the 2014 seminar agenda.
+See the infographic on the students who attended the 2014 seminar.

 Explore the innovations in communications: Learn from women professionals working in the fields of communications, public affairs and technology about the ways in which they are continuously adapting to advances in technology that affect the ways in which we communicate with one another and with our policymakers.